asu-cactus/netsdb/model-inference/text-classification/README.md

 bin/classifier whetherToLoadData numModels
 ```

-You can modify the below variables in the example application source to control the block shape and the size of the word2vec layer.
+You can modify the below variables in the example application source to control the block shape and the size of the word2vec layer, as well as the inference batch size.

 | Parameter/Variables | Explanation                                               |
 | ------------------- |-----------------------------------------------------------|